jlord/gs2geojson/readme.md

 ### Add Your Key and Run

-1. In your Terminal type `gogogeo YOURSPREADSHEETKEY`
+1. In your Terminal type `gs2geojson YOURSPREADSHEETKEY`
- * If you want to save the spreadsheet as a geojson file in the directory you're in type `gogogeo YOURSPREADSHEETKEY --save`
+ * If you want to save the spreadsheet as a geojson file in the directory you're in type `gs2geojson YOURSPREADSHEETKEY --save`
- * To pipe the data to you clipboard to paste somewhere else type `gogogeo YOURSPREADSHEETKEY | pbcopy`
+ * To pipe the data to you clipboard to paste somewhere else type `gs2geojson YOURSPREADSHEETKEY | pbcopy`

 ### Push to GitHub and View